John P. Hale: First term as Senator

-He was the only Senator to vote against the resolution tendering the thanks of Congress to Winfield Scott and Zachary Taylor for their victories in the Mexican–American War.
-In 1849 he was joined in the Senate by anti-slavery advocates Salmon P. Chase and William H. Seward, and in 1851 he was joined by Charles Sumner.
+Hale was the only Senator to vote against the resolution tendering the thanks of Congress to Winfield Scott and Zachary Taylor for their victories in the Mexican–American War.
+In 1849, he was joined in the Senate by anti-slavery advocates Salmon P. Chase and William H. Seward, and was later joined by Charles Sumner in 1851.

 Hale also opposed flogging and the spirit ration in the United States Navy, and secured the abolition of flogging in September 1850.

-In 1851 Hale served as counsel in the trials of anti-slavery activists that arose out of their forcible rescue of fugitive slave Shadrach Minkins from the custody of the United States Marshal in Boston.
+In 1851, Hale served as counsel in the trials of anti-slavery activists that arose out of their forcible rescue of fugitive slave Shadrach Minkins from the custody of the United States Marshal in Boston.

+Presidential candidate

-Hale was an unsuccessful candidate for President of the United States on the Free Soil ticket in 1852, losing to Pierce.
-(See U.S. presidential election, 1852.)
-In March 1853, Hale was succeeded in the Senate by Democrat Charles G. Atherton, and began practicing law in New York City.
+Hale was an unsuccessful candidate for President of the United States on the Free Soil ticket in 1852, finishing behind Democratic candidate Franklin Pierce and Whig candidate Winfield Scott.

+In March 1853, Hale was succeeded in the Senate by Democrat Charles G. Atherton and began practicing law in New York City.

 Return to the Senate

-Following the repeal of the Missouri Compromise, Democrats were again overthrown in New Hampshire.
+Following the repeal of the Missouri Compromise, Democrats were again ousted in New Hampshire.
 Hale was elected to the Senate as a member of the new Republican Party in 1855, replacing Jared W. Williams, who had been appointed following the death of Charles G. Atherton.
 James Bell, a fellow Republican, was elected to New Hampshire's other Senate seat in the same election.
-Hale was re-elected Senator in 1859, in total serving from July 30, 1855, to March 3, 1865.
-He served as the chair of the Senate Republican Conference until 1862.
+Hale entered the Senate on July 30, 1855, was re-elected in 1859, and served until March 3, 1865.

-In 1862 Hale succeeded in repealing the Navy's spirit ration, which he had attempted during his first Senate term.
+Hale served as the chair of the Senate Republican Conference until 1862.
+That year, Hale succeeded in repealing the Navy's spirit ration, which he had attempted during his first Senate term.